Daniel streicker

 Past lab members

-Dr Diana Meza (now Postdoc, University of Warwick)
+Dr Diana Meza (Current: Postdoc, University of Warwick)

-Dr Kevin Bakker (now Principal Scientist, Merck, USA)
+Dr Kevin Bakker (Current: Principal Scientist, Merck, USA)

-Dr Julio Benavides (now Research Director in One Health, MIVEGEC, IRD, Montpellier, France)
+Dr Julio Benavides (Current Research Director in One Health, MIVEGEC, IRD, Montpellier, France)

-Dr Dan Becker (now Assistant Professor, University of Oklahoma)
+Dr Dan Becker (Current: Assistant Professor, University of Oklahoma)

-Dr Richard Orton (now Bioinformatician, MRC-University of Glasgow Centre for Virus Research)
+Dr Richard Orton (Current: Bioinformatician, MRC-University of Glasgow Centre for Virus Research)